 What to do in case you use too much Mounjaro

-Call your doctor right away if you think you’ve used too much Mounjaro.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
+Call your doctor right away if you think you’ve injected too much Mounjaro.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 Below are answers to some commonly asked questions about Mounjaro’s dosage.